🎉 Subscribe to get exclusive content and updates! Subscribe Now

 Entropy isn't a problem to solve—it's a condition to manage.
 Like tending a garden, maintaining team health requires consistent, small efforts rather than heroic interventions.

 The good news?
-Small improvements compound just like entropy does.
+Minor improvements compound just like entropy does.
 That ten-minute daily cleanup of your team's shared resources.
 The habit of updating procedures immediately after they change.
 The practice of questioning "that's how we've always done it" statements.
 These tiny acts of resistance add up.

 A Personal Note